 I’m a big advocate of small house living and I think the benefits far outweigh the inconveniences that come along with it.
 My family and I live in 1000 square feet even though our family is still growing.
 A big reason we’re able to make it work is because we purged our belongings ruthlessly and then got creative with organizing what was left.
+I can’t say enough about getting organized, decluttering, and regaining control of your space and life!

 If we can find storage in our little house using these tips – you can too!